elanale/TimeLink/README.md

 # TimeLink

-A desktop time-tracking application for businesses with job management, built with Tauri, React, and Firebase.
+An application for buisnesses to keep track of time for job management.

 ## 🚀 Quick Start